 The Old Lodge in Minchinhampton

 The Old Lodge is a pub and restaurant on Minchinhampton Common, an ideal place for sustenance after a walk.
-The pub has some stunning views of the local Cotswold hills and Stroud Valleys.
+This pub has some stunning views of the local Cotswold hills and Stroud Valleys.
 The bar has a relaxed vibe with comfy indoor seating or a beer-garden to sit in on a warm day.
 Their restaurant serves a menu that is based on locally sourced food cooked to a high standard.
 The pub is popular with dog walkers, hikers and those that play gold locally.

 Lucy’s Tearoom in The Cotswolds